At just seven months, Marian needed her arms to support her, her belly was oversized from an undetected enlarged spleen.

 Initially, Marian flew to Chicago for treatments, but now is able to receive them at Children's Hospital Los Angeles via a special protocol.

-These past months have been a miracle to see Marian come to life again.
+These early months after treatment were a miracle to see Marian come to life again.
 At 20 months Marian could not take a single step.
 At 23 months and after eight treatments, she can very proudly walk across the room.

-We are parents to two strong and beautiful girls: Emily, age four, and Marian, who is just over two.
+We are parents to two strong and beautiful girls: Emily, age eight, and Marian, who is five, and one happy baby boy, Adam, born through the magic of IVF with PGD testing, who is one.
 Paul and I met at Loyola Law School Los Angeles, where we graduated in 2009.
-Paul is an education attorney and I am a non-profit attorney for children in the foster care system.
-We live in Southern California with our girls and our cat, George.
+Paul is an education attorney and I was a non-profit attorney for children in the foster care system, and now volunteer for Hope For Marian and NPC advocacy full time.
+We live in Southern California with our children and our cat, George.